ritchielozada/UnityWithWebRTC/README.md

 Unity using WebRTC UWP Libraries

 This is a Unity Project with integration Plugins to utilize the UWP WebRTC Library from Nuget.Org.
+Uses https://github.com/webrtc-uwp/PeerCC as reference for the integration project.

 # Setup